mobinghasemi/ML_Deployment/README.md

 ### Docker and Docker Compose
 * Create a Docker image for the PyTorch model
-* Use Docker Compose to manage multiple containers for the model, TorchServe server, and database
+* Use Docker Compose to manage multiple containers for the model, TorchServe.

 ## Getting Started
 ### Prerequisites